Over 18s, couples and individuals, supervision. IFS informed

 Training, qualifications & experience

-I am a chartered counselling psychologist and an Associate Fellow of the British Psychological Society.
-I am registered with the British Psychological Society (BPS) and a member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their ethics and code of conduct.
+- Chartered counselling psychologist and an Associate Fellow of the British Psychological Society.
+Registered with the British Psychological Society (BPS) and a member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their ethics and code of conduct

-I am registered with the HCPC (Health and Care Professions Council).
-My registration number is PYL15784.
+- Registration PYL15784 with the HCPC (Health and Care Professions Council).

-I have the ILM 3 (Institute of Learning and Management) in Coaching in the Workplace.
+- ILM 3 (Institute of Learning and Management) in Coaching in the Workplace

 Areas of counselling I deal with